-You may suffer immediate and substantial dilution.
+You will suffer immediate and substantial dilution.

 The initial public offering price per share of our common stock is substantially higher than our net tangible book value per common share immediately after the offering.
 As a result, you may pay a price per share that substantially exceeds the tangible book value of our assets after subtracting our liabilities.
-At an offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, you may incur immediate and substantial dilution in the amount of \$ per share.
-We also had shares of common stock issuable upon the exercise of options outstanding as of at a weighted average exercise price of \$ per share.
-To the extent these options are exercised, there may be further dilution.
+At an offering price of \$19.50 per share, which is the midpoint of the range set forth on the cover page of this prospectus, you will incur immediate and substantial dilution in the amount of \$29.56 per share.
+We also had 11,319,168 shares of common stock issuable upon the exercise of options outstanding as of June 30, 2013 at a weighted average exercise price of \$6.13 per share and share units that could, at our option, be settled with 1,036,543 shares of common stock (assuming a per share price at the time of settlement of \$19.50, which is the midpoint of the range set forth on the cover page of this prospectus) in lieu of cash to settle \$20.2 million owed by us under outstanding share units as of June 30, 2013.
+To the extent these options are exercised, additional options are granted or the share unit awards are settled in shares of common stock, there may be further dilution.
 See "Dilution."